silvia1993/ROS/README.md

         "/.../" with "/path_in_which_you_save_ROS/"

-You can also replicate the results obtained for STA_max,STA_sum,OSBP and UAN (Tables 1,2) following the instruction of the GitHub repositories proposed by the authors:
+You can also replicate the results obtained for STA_max,STA_sum,OSBP and UAN (Tables 1,2) following the instructions of the GitHub repositories proposed by the authors:

 - STA: https://github.com/thuml/Separate_to_Adapt